 News Corp.
-(NWSA) Chairman Rupert Murdoch is “not a fit person” to lead a major international company, U.K. lawmakers said, after his British unit misled Parliament about the extent of phone hacking at its News of the World tabloid.
+(NWSA:US) Chairman Rupert Murdoch is “not a fit person” to lead a major international company, U.K. lawmakers said, after his British unit misled Parliament about the extent of phone hacking at its News of the World tabloid.

 Murdoch “turned a blind eye and exhibited willful blindness to what was going on in his companies,” the House of Commons Culture Committee said in a report today that split lawmakers along party lines on critical findings.
 “This culture, we consider, permeated from the top throughout the organization and speaks volumes about the lack of effective corporate governance at News Corp.”

 The report may increase the likelihood that U.K. regulator Ofcom concludes News Corp. is unfit to hold a broadcasting license and asks the company to reduce its 39 percent stake in British Sky Broadcasting Group Plc.
 (BSY) The phone-hacking scandal prompted News Corp. to abandon a 7.8 billion-pound ($12.7 billion) bid for the rest of BSkyB, the U.K.’s biggest pay- television provider, last year.
 Tim Bale, a Sussex University politics professor, said he was surprised by the report’s strong language.

 “It’s clearly not good news,” he said in a phone interview, adding that the report contained “really serious” accusations.
 “They clearly must have been hoping that the committee would have been more measured and more cautious.”

 While the report contained “hard truths” for News Corp., it has already confronted the problems documented in it by conducting internal reviews of its newspapers, providing evidence to authorities and setting up internal controls to prevent hacking or bribery from occurring in the future, the New York-based company said in a statement today.